AmbryN/binance-trader-java/Readme.md

 **WORK IN PROGRESS**

 It allows:
-* To select a crypto pair to trade from the available pairs
+* to select a crypto pair to trade from the available pairs
-* To select a trading strategy from the available list
+* to select a trading strategy from the available list
-* Set the strategy's variable (e.g. observation period, number of periods) used to execute said strategy
+* to set the strategy's variable (e.g. observation period, number of periods) used to execute said strategy
-* To send actual buy and sell orders on Binance (currently being tested on Binance's Testnet)
+* to send actual buy and sell orders on Binance (currently being tested on Binance's Testnet)
+* to log the trades into a file (orderLox.txt) in the project root directory

 Planned features:
 * Allow to trade with a fraction of your quote balance in order to be able to use the same quote for multiple bots trading different base cryptos
-* Log transactions to File and/or Database
+* Log transactions to Database
-* Add Web UI for crypto and strategy selection
+* Add UI (Window or Web) for crypto and strategy selection

 Bugs to fix:
 * The bot will sometimes try to send two orders on after each other before the first one has had time